LauraBeatris/gympoint-mobile/README.md

 </p>

 ## :rocket: About the project
-  Api for a **Gym Management Application** As a admin, you're able to see the list of students, registrations and plans, as well edting/registering them.
-Answering and see the help orders that're pending.
+  Mobile App of the **Gympoint System**.
+As a student, you're able to do checkins, help orders and also get to know what the intructors answered.
+Students're allowed to do only 5 checkins per week.

   Future features:
     - Trainings made by the Personal Trainer